-And we must we also recognise the play of hidden ideologies and the influence of dog whistle and wedge issue politicking.
+We must recognise the play of hidden ideologies and the influence of dog whistle and wedge issue politicking.
 This is a state tactic which manipulates our fundamental human need for a sense of belonging.
-It’s also about the creation of scapegoats and diversion from the real problem: neoliberalism, authoritarianism and the inequality and increasing precarity that this extends and perpetuates.
+It’s about the creation of scapegoats and diversion from the real problem: neoliberalism, authoritarianism and the inequality and increasing precarity that this extends and perpetuates.
 Hierarchical thinking is embedded in neoliberal and authoritarian ideologies.

 Neoliberalism also extends a myth that citizens are autonomous and free to make choices.
 However, this ignores the well-researched reality that those without resources have few or no choices.

 Neoliberalism is an ideology that manufactures consent to inequalities by offering the myth of meritocracy: the false promise that everyone will eventually benefit by working hard to earn merit, status and wealth.
 However, it isn’t logically possible for equal opportunities to exist in a highly unequal society.

 This myth undermines the principles of social and economic rights and discredits solidarity, collective responsibility and contravenes our human need for belonging.
 Success, according to the meritocrats, is shaped by your IQ and individual talents, hard work and personal effort.
 Yet at least a third of those touting this myth are millionaires who simply inherited their wealth.